CprimeLearningLabs/bitbucket-selfhosted/labs/section-3/lab-3.2-ide_git.md

 ## Lab

-**Each IDE is different in how to use Git, so this lab does not provide detailed instructions.
+:bangbang: **Each IDE is different in how to use Git, so this lab does not provide detailed instructions.
 Instead it only suggests a sequence of activities to perform.**

 #### Create a new local repository

-Since most IDEs have a particular structure to projects, solutions, workspaces, etc., the repositories you already have in Bitbucket for prier labs won't be recognized as appropriate for your IDE.
+Since most IDEs have a particular structure for projects, solutions, workspaces, etc., the repositories you already have in Bitbucket for prier labs won't be recognized as appropriate for your IDE.
 Instead, you should create a new local project or copy an existing one to work with in your IDE.

 Initialize your new local project as a Git repository.
 Recall that you can use the `git init` command.